Why You Need a Crypto Wallet to Store Digital Assets

 Why owning a crypto wallet matters for self-custody

 Storing cryptocurrency on third-party platforms exposes assets to unnecessary risks.
-Even reputable exchanges can suffer technical failures or security breaches.
+Even reputable crypto exchanges can suffer technical failures or security breaches.
 By choosing self-custody, individuals regain full control over when, how, and where their assets are accessed.

 Possessing private keys means holding ultimate authority over digital wealth.
 Crypto wallets empower owners to act independently, remaining unaffected by changing exchange policies, withdrawal limitations, or excessive fees.
 Self-custody transforms theoretical ownership into genuine control.